• Skip to primary navigation

 Water Along the Bright Angel Trail

-Eventually you’ll arrive at Indian Garden.
+Eventually you'll arrive at Havasupai Gardens.

-You’ll know you’re there before you see the sign– it’s a lush, green area that looks like a desert oasis.
+You'll know you're there before you see the sign-- it's a lush, green area that looks like a desert oasis.

 Arriving at Indian Garden

-Indian Garden is a nice place to stop, rest, and eat a snack.
-There’s also drinking water and restrooms.
+Havasupai Gardens is a nice place to stop, rest, and eat a snack.
+There's also drinking water and restrooms.

 Views from the Bright Angel Trail